 Okay, so you’ve picked your hotel and you know what type of tickets you want to buy — so what do you do in terms of booking?
 Well, you can book the tickets on their own and your hotel room separately.
 Or, you can book a package that includes both.

-You can also book a package that includes hotel, tickets, and the Disney Dining Plan, if it’s available.
+You can also book a package that includes hotel, tickets, and the Disney Dining Plan (once it becomes available again).
 The Dining Plan allows you to pre-pay for your food.
 You’re then given a certain number of “credits” that you can use throughout your trip.
-Right not the Dining Plan is not available, but it is set to return in the future.
+Right now the Dining Plan is not available, but it is set to return in the future.
 When the Dining Plan returns, it’s something you might want to consider if you like to feel like your trip expenses are mostly all covered before you even arrive.

 What combination of bookings is best for you?
 You’ll have to price out the discounts on hotels, tickets, and combined packages to find out.
 Often many discounts will require you to book a specific package, so check the fine print of any deals you’re eyeing.

 Truly, we’ve only just started this guide and maybe you’re already coming to the realization that planning a Disney World vacation can be A LOT.
 Our recommendation?
 You might want to think about reaching out to a travel agent.
 We specifically recommend the awesome folks over at Small World Vacations!